jakefrompopeyes/stonkapp/scripts/README.md

 ### Usage

-To give a user pro access, run:
+Run the following command to give a user pro access:

 ```
 npm run give-pro -- <user_id>
 ```

-Replace `<user_id>` with the actual UUID of the user you want to give pro access to.
+Replace `<user_id>` with the UUID of the user you want to give pro access to.

 Example:
 ```